stewartsmith/drizzle/plugin/regex_policy/docs/index.rst

 The general line format of a regex policy file is::

    USER_PATTERN SCHEMA_OBJECT_PATTERN POLICY
-   POLICY should be either 'ALLOW' or 'DENY'.
-Although 'ACCEPT' and 'REJECT' are also accepted for backward compatibility but there use is deprecated.
+   In Drizzle 7 and Drizzle 7.1 the POLICY values supported were 'ACCEPT' and 'DENY'.
+Beginning with Drizzle 7.2.0, the values used should be 'ALLOW' and 'DENY'.
+Although 'ACCEPT' and 'REJECT' are also supported for backward compatibility, but their use is deprecated.

 For example::